lenguyenthedat/lenguyenthedat.github.io/_posts/2015-03-31-youtube-analytics-api.md

 **Authentication and Details**: Below are a few steps you need to do beforehands:

 - Create new Google project at [google's developers console](https://console.developers.google.com/)
-- Enable Youtube APIs at [your-actual-project-id's API page](https://console.developers.google.com/project/your-actual-project-id/apiui/api):
+- Enable Youtube APIs at the `APIs & auth > APIs` tab:

 <br>

 ![image](http://i.imgur.com/zjPAhSs.png)

-- Generate your OAuth's `client_secret.json` credentials at [your-actual-project-id's credentials page](https://console.developers.google.com/project/your-actual-project-id/apiui/credential):
+- Generate your OAuth's `client_secret.json` credentials at the `APIs & auth > Credentials` tab:

 <br>